Systemic-Labs/Perfect-Stack/README.md

 ### `Target Platform`
 > `Native SDK` Android, iOS, embeded runtimes... target is only a specific device/abilities, Ex: inclusive functions of an embeded or a VR headset.
 > `Web` If the development target is general, multi-platform, web/communication based, and not limited by vendor lock-in, then use the web platform, which has most use cases, most open and is cross-platform.
 It covers all platforms client, server, browser, mobile devices, cloud and desktop.
 > `System` In case you require full control/privacy, physical hardware access, performance/capacity(*per cost*) then must plan server system, to provide a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.
 > `Cloud` A complete or custom system solution on web/network.
 You subscribe to a managed virtual system, in different levels from VPS, API, Host... much features, managed/maintained.
-All pros, only cons: not full private, no physical control/access(unless self hosted)
+All pros, only cons: no physical control/access/privacy(unless self hosted)

 ### `Learning tips`